-Step 3: Fill in with appropriate details and click submit after verifying them.
+Step 3: Fill in with relevant details and click submit after verifying them.

-The application status can be tracked by clicking ‘Status of Application’ option on the login page.
-The status can be checked by the following modes.
+The application status can be tracked by clicking the ‘Status of Application’ option on the login page.
+The following modes can check the status:

 - By mobile SMS on entering the mobile number in the field and clicking ‘GO’.